BBBmau/the_cow_game_infra/pr-pods/README.md

 When a PR is opened, synchronize, or reopened, this system will:
 1. Build and push a Docker image with the PR changes
-2. Deploy a Redis pod for data storage
-3. Deploy a game server pod using the new image
+2. Deploy Redis and game server deployments
-4. Create LoadBalancer services for external access
+3. Create LoadBalancer services for external access
-5. Comment on the PR with access information
+4. Comment on the PR with access information

+**On PR Updates (new commits):**
+- Builds new Docker image with latest code
+- Updates deployments with new image SHA
+- Deployments automatically roll out updates to pods
+- Zero-downtime updates using Kubernetes rolling deployment strategy

 When a PR is closed or merged, all resources are automatically cleaned up.